Prevalence of female genital mutilation: Maldives

-Female genital mutilation is practiced in Maldives, with 12.9% of females aged between 15 and 49 having undergone the procedure.
+Female genital mutilation is practiced in Maldives, with 12.9% of women and girls aged between 15 and 49 having undergone the procedure.
 Maldives' Attorney General Husnu Suood claims FGM was eradicated from Maldives by the 1990s, but the practice of female circumcision in Maldives is reviving because of Islamic fatwas from religious scholars in Maldives who preach that it as compulsory.
 Religious leaders have renewed their calls for FGM in 2014.